-Women in the Philippines have limited access to justice in cases of sexual and gender based violence occurring in conflict zones.
-Transitional justice is a critical component to strengthen the rule of law in a post-conflict setting and an integral element to peacebuilding as it aims to redress for past human rights violations.
-In transitional or post-conflict settings, it is imperative that women’s right to access justice is recognized as part of achieving and sustaining peace and ensuring accountability for crimes committed in times of conflict against women and girls.
+Transitional justice is a critical component to strengthen the rule of law in a post-conflict setting and an integral element to peacebuilding, as it aims to redress for past human rights violations.
+Yet, women in the Philippines have limited access to justice in cases of sexual and gender-based violence (SGBV) in conflict zones.
+In this scenario, it is imperative that women’s rights to justice is recognized as part of achieving and sustaining peace and ensuring accountability for crimes committed against women and girls in settings of conflict.